-(ii) provide an equivalent EMT model that maybe shared with another User for the purpose of fulfilling relevant Grid Code requirements.
-In this event the User shall declare that the performance of the equivilent EMT model is adequate for the purposes of fulfilling relevant Grid Requirements as published on The Company website.
+(ii) provide an equivalent EMT model that may be shared with another User for the purpose of fulfilling relevant Grid Code requirements.
+In this event the User shall declare that the performance of the equivalent EMT model is adequate for the purposes of fulfilling relevant Grid Code requirements as published on The Company’s Website.